Test ID: 3A5Q Cytochrome P450 3A5 Genotype, Varies

 Interpretation

-The genotype, with associated star alleles, is assigned using standard allelic nomenclature as published by Pharmacogene Variation (PharmVar) Consortium.(1)
+The genotype, with associated star alleles, is assigned using standard allelic nomenclature as published by Pharmacogene Variation (PharmVar) Consortium.(5)

-For additional information regarding pharmacogenomic genes and their associated drugs, see the Pharmacogenomic Associations Tables in Special Instructions.
-This resource also includes information regarding enzyme inhibitors and inducers, as well as potential alternate drug choices.
+For additional information regarding pharmacogenomic genes and their associated drugs, see the Pharmacogenomic Associations Tables.
+This resource also includes information regarding enzyme inhibitors and inducers.

 Clinical Reference